oelghira/Customer-Segmentation-from-RFM-Clustering/README.md

 Before diving into the K-means clustering algorithm.
 Each of the 3 variables (recency, frequency, payment) were scaled to put each variable into a similar context.
 Each variable was normalized using min-max scaling which results in each variable represented on a scaled from 0 to 1.
 In min-max scaling the individual observation was transformed by the following formula:
 ![min-max](https://latex.codecogs.com/gif.latex?x%27%20%3D%20%5Cfrac%7Bx%20-%20min%28x%29%7D%7Bmax%28x%29-min%28x%29%7D)

-After normalizing each variable, we begin to implement the K-means alogorithm....
+After normalizing each variable, we begin to implement the K-means alogorithm for each of our variables.
+It is assumed here, that the reader understands the methods behind the K-means algorithm, and details of the mechanics behind it have been omitted.

+**Recency**